 Stocktake your home

-You can use Excel to create an inventory of your belongings – their value, the date of purchase and where they’re stored – which is also useful for purchasing and managing your contents insurance.
+You can use Excel to create an inventory of your belongings – their value, the date of purchase and where they’re stored – which is also useful for managing your contents insurance.

 Build and track new habits